Skip to contents

 ...

-Sequence of two-sided formulas defining recoding rules with AST parsing.
-Left-hand side (LHS) parsed as AST conditional expression, right-hand side (RHS) defines the replacement value.
-Format: ast_condition ~ value
+Sequence of two-sided formulas defining recoding rules.
+Left-hand side (LHS) is a conditional expression, right-hand side (RHS) defines the replacement value.
+Format: condition ~ value

 .default

-Default value assigned when no AST condition is met.
+Default value assigned when no condition is met.
 Defaults to NA_character_

 .name_step